 Vendor: ANTLR Project

-This plugin is for ANTLR v4 grammars.
+This plugin is for ANTLR v4 grammars and includes ANTLR 4.5.
 Features: syntax highlighting, syntax error checking, semantic error checking, navigation window, live preview, parse tree view, profiler, goto-declaration, find usages, rename tokens, rename rules.
 Generates code in /gen/package/YourGrammarRecognizer.java unless you override in the configuration dialog.
 Shortcut to generate parsers is ctrl-shift-G / meta-shift-G but it's in Tools menu, popups.
 Code completion for tokens, rule names. finds tokenVocab option for code gen if there is a tokenVocab option, don't warn about implicit tokens. shortcut conflicted with grammar-kit plugin.
 Has live grammar interpreter for grammar preview.
 Right click on rule and say "Test ANTLR Rule".
 Changes to grammar seen in parse tree upon save of grammar.
-Works with Intellij 13.x and requires 12.1.x.
+Works with Intellij 12.1.x, 13.x, and 14.x.

 You can configure the ANTLR tool options per grammar file; right-click in a grammar or on a grammar element within the structured view.
 When you change and save a grammar, it automatically builds with ANTLR in the background according to the preferences you have set.
 ANTLR tool errors appear in a console you can opened by clicking on a button in the bottom tab.